Q: Do I have to use Radiation Assurance?

 Q: When should I apply/submit to Radiation Assurance?

 A: Radiation Assurance should be completed before applying for relevant regulatory approvals, including Research Ethics Committee (REC), HRA & HCRW Approval and Administration of Radioactive Substances Advisory Committee (ARSAC) review.
-We advise applicants to submit their application to us as soon as the radiation aspects of the trial are fixed and will not change, to ensure that pre-submission changes are not required.
+We advise you to submit your application to us as soon as the radiation aspects of the trial are finalised and will not change, to ensure that pre-submission changes are not required.

 Q: How do I apply/submit to Radiation Assurance?